 There really is a lot to like about owning a composting toilet.
 Not only are they environmentally friendly because of the water they save but they will also lower your water bill in the process.
 There is a lot to like about these unique toilets, to say the least.

 We have tried to help you as much as possible with your search for the best composting toilet.
-You now know how they work and you have also read some composting toilet reviews on some of the top models that are available.
-You can never go wrong purchasing any of the model composting toilets that we reviewed.
+You now know how they work.
+You have also read some composting toilet reviews on some of the top models that are available.
+One can never go wrong purchasing any of the model composting toilets that we reviewed.
 If you feel none of these meet your needs, then use what you have learned here to help you in your search for the perfect composting toilet for you.